zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

     ![Navigate to the Backups page in your production environment.](./upgrading-your-liferay-dxp-instance/images/01.png)

 1. Choose one of the backups listed and select _Download_ from the Actions menu.
-Repeat this to download both the data volume and database as separate zip files. <!-- Is this common knowledge -- That a "backup" is comprised of a data volume zip and a database zip?
-Is it explained somewhere?
-I checked the backup articles and didn't see any reference.
-We should add that information to the existing backup articles and reference that. -->
+Repeat this to download both the data volume and database as separate zip files.

     ![Click each option to download both the data volume and database archives.](./upgrading-your-liferay-dxp-instance/images/02.png)